openblockchains/awesome-blockchains/README.md

 A: It's a blockchain secured by crypto(graphic) hashes that uses a directed acyclic graph data structure (instead of linear "classic" linked list).

 Note: Git uses merkelized dag (directed acyclic graph)s for its blockchains.

+**Q: Is the Git Repo a Blockchain?**

+A: Yes, every branch in the git repo is a blockchain.
+The "classic" Satoshi-blockchain is like a git repo with a single master branch (only).